@overlastic/react

 import { OverlayComponent } from './overlay'

-Components created with @overlastic/react, besides supporting callback method invocation, can still be used in JSX, which is optional and useful when migrating old components.
+Components created with @overlastic/react can be used within JSX in addition to being called via imperative methods.
+This is optional and highly useful when migrating legacy components.

-// If using TypeScript, use PropsWithOverlays to define the props type
+// If using TypeScript, use PropsWithOverlays to define props types

 import type { PropsWithOverlays } from '@overlastic/react'